mostlycached/schema/qualia/CASTLE_ROOMS_IIT_ANALYSIS.md

 - Jaspers, K. (1948). *Philosophie und Welt*.
 Munich: Piper.
 (On philosophical faith)

 ### Castle Framework
-- Castle Rooms Specifications, Wings I-VI.
+- Castle Rooms Specifications, Wings I-VI (72 rooms).

 ---

-*Document synthesizes Tononi's Integrated Information Theory and Jaspers' existentialist philosophy as complementary frameworks for analyzing designed experiences that modulate qualia and cultivate authentic selfhood.*
+*Document provides comprehensive IIT and Jaspers analysis of all 72 Castle rooms as a complete system for qualia engineering and Existenz cultivation.*